 So focus on tackling fewer niches rather than many.
 I recommend a rule of thumb to stay within 1-3 different niche categories.

-Another tip I recommend in my book, “The Fundamentals to Building Your Brand Online“, is to engage more with your audience.
+Another tip I recommend in my book, “The Millennial’s Guide to Making More Money Online“, is to engage more with your audience.

 Brands care a lot more about REAL engagement between you and your audience for sponsored work than “nice photos.”